sklogan/spree_essential_cms/README.md

 end
 ```

-### Custom Home Page

-This extension modifies the `Spree::HomeController.index` method and redirects to `/products`
-if no root page is defined in the spree CMS.
-In order to define a custom home page you'll need to use another view
-off of the `Spree::HomeController` class such as `splash`, add the root route
-(`root :to => 'spree/home#splash'`) to your `config/routes.rb`, and add a blank page with path "/" in the spree CMS.

 ------------------------------------------------------------------------------
 Demo
 ------------------------------------------------------------------------------

-You can easily use the `test/dummy` app as a demo of spree_essential_cms.
+You can easily use the test/dummy app as a demo of spree_essential_cms.
 Just `cd` to where you develop and run:

 ```bash
 git clone git://github.com/citrus/spree_essential_cms.git